QuantamHD/Union-Desktop/README.md

 #Summary
 Union is a free SMS desktop client that runs on Mac, Windows, and Linux that will always be open source, and free.
-It is developed using node.js, and electron, and has a required companion android application.
+Union is developed with node.js, and electron.
+It also has a companion android application.

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.